Iamthiagosantana/todo-app/README.md

 This user-friendly application simplifies the organizination and management of your tasks.
 This documentation will guide you through setting up, running and using the application.

+# Functionality:

+The application uses JSON Web Tokens and Cookies to handle authenticaction and verification before changing the todos of the user.
+The passwords are hashed using BCrypt
+The MongoDB Cloud database is accessed through Mongoose.

+# Tests (Only available through the online access to the application):

+A few users publicly available to understand how the application works:

+-  Username: TestUser1

+   Password: TestUser1

+-  Username: TestUser2

+   Password: TestUser2

 # Setting up the Development Environment:

 To set up the development environment, follow those steps: